-To help your family celebrate Digital Citizenship Week, we’ve put together a list of nine lessons and activities you can use to teach these nine parts of digital citizenship.
-Any step you can take to help your child become knowledgeable digital citizens will be valuable to them for their whole life!
+But what are these skills, and how can you teach them at home?
+Read on for a quick intro to each skill along with nine activities you can use to teach them as a family.
+Any step you can take to help your child become a good digital citizen will be valuable to them for their whole life!

-This video from Common Sense Media can help children recognize ads and be smart about interpreting them.
+This online lesson from Common Sense Media can help children recognize ads and be smart about interacting with them.

-Digital communication is any kind of online interaction with another person, like sending a text message or playing a multiplayer game with family.
-We’ll go over staying safe online later, but to practice communicating with people your child knows in real life, try drafting and sending a nice email or text message for a loved one together.
+We’ll go over staying safe online later in this article, but to practice communicating with people your child knows in real life, try drafting and sending a nice message or making a voice call to a loved one together.

-Digital etiquette means learning to treat everyone we know online with respect and avoiding cyberbullying.
-It can also include helping kids spot the warning signs that they or someone they know is being cyberbullied.
+Digital etiquette means to treat people with respect and know the warning signs that your child or someone they know is being cyberbullied.

 This video from the nonprofit Barbara Sinatra Children’s Center Foundation is a great way to help your children learn what cyberbullying is and what to do if they are being bullied.

-You can think of digital health and wellness as anything that helps your kids stay healthy while using digital tools.
-This could include setting personal screen time limits or practicing time management while on the Internet.
+Think of digital health and wellness as anything that helps your kids stay healthy while using digital tools.
+This could include, for example, setting personal screen time limits.

-Time management can enrich every part of your child’s life, and it’s a great skill to learn for healthy online habits.
+Time management is a great skill to learn for healthy online habits.
 Use this age-by-age guide from Scholastic to practice time management skills with your family.

-Digital law is following any rules set for a child while using digital media.
-To make this digital citizenship element a part of your child’s life, make a list of family guidelines together.
+Digital law mean following any rules set for a child while using digital media.
+To make this skill a part of your child’s life, make a list of family guidelines together.

 Here are a few examples of helpful digital media rules for family:

 - Finish all homework before playing video games